Winning hearts and minds: United States

 American use of the phrase is most likely based on a quote of John Adams, the American Revolutionary War patriot and second president of the United States, who wrote in a letter dated 13 February 1818: "The Revolution was effected before the War commenced.
 The Revolution was in the minds and hearts of the people; a change in the religious sentiments of their duties and obligations….
 This radical change in the principles, opinions, sentiments, and affections of the people, was the real American Revolution."

 During the Vietnam War, the United States engaged in a "Hearts and Minds" campaign.
 The program was inspired by U.S. President Lyndon B. Johnson.
 One of his most well-known uses of the phrase was from the speech "Remarks at a Dinner Meeting of the Texas Electric Cooperatives, Inc." on 4 May 1965.
 On that evening, he said, "So we must be ready to fight in Viet-Nam, but the ultimate victory will depend upon the hearts and the minds of the people who actually live out there.
 By helping to bring them hope and electricity you are also striking a very important blow for the cause of freedom throughout the world."

-A similar "Hearts and Minds" campaign in Iraq was carried out during the 2003 invasion and occupation of Iraq.
+A similar "Hearts and Minds" campaign was carried out during the 2003 invasion and occupation of Iraq.

+The operation to "win Iraqi hearts and minds", had been established before the war started.
+One Central Command planner noted that psychological operations (PSYOPs) were slated to play "a crucial role ... to any conflict in Iraq and to the war on terrorism".
+Senior US military leaders placed such an importance on the operation that they reworked the way in which the related PSYOPs were carried out, often citing the failures during Operation Enduring Freedom, where it took as long as two days to get PSYOPs through the approval process.

+On June 15, 2004, Christopher Shays (R-CT), Chairman of the Subcommittee on National Security, Emerging Threats, and International Relations held hearings which had the aim of determining "corrective actions that might be undertaken to regain the confidence and cooperation (hearts and minds) of the Iraqi people, improve public diplomacy messages, and help chart the course for future efforts in Iraq."
+Shays noted, "The United States and its Coalition partners are attempting to win the hearts and minds of the people in Iraq while providing military security and support to economic and political reform programs.
+But some assumptions made about Iraq proved faulty, and some policy decisions were controversial and created more doubt than confidence in U.S. capabilities and intentions."

+The hearing focused upon two main questions: 1.
+What policy decisions made by the Coalition Provisional Authority contributed to changes in Iraqi confidence and cooperation? and, 2.
+What steps does the United States need to take to regain the confidence and cooperation of the Iraqi people?

-One way of looking at the concept is reflected in the phrase, "If you've got them by the balls, their hearts and minds will follow".
+Another way of looking at the concept is reflected in the phrase, "If you've got them by the balls, their hearts and minds will follow".